MaycemSaad/Customer-Churn-Prediction-Machine-Learning-Project/README.md

 ## Overview
 **Telecom Customer Churn Prediction** is a full AI-driven solution that predicts the probability of customer churn in the telecommunications sector.

--  **ML Backend** using FastAPI and scikit-learn
--  **Modern Frontend** built with React, TypeScript, and TailwindCSS
--  **Interactive Dashboard** for monitoring and analysis
--  Real-time and batch prediction support, with retraining capabilities

----

-##  Key Features
--  Churn prediction (single customer or batch mode)
--  Storage of predictions and metrics in **MongoDB**
--  Model retraining via API (`/model/retrain`)
--  Dashboard for visualizing KPIs and churn risk

 ---